moncefplastin07/deno-zip/README.md

 - **--allow-run**: for running unzipping command in command prompt
 - **--allow-read**: check the existence of the file before starting the decompression process.
-- **--unstable**: Since this tool uses version `0.104.0` of the standard Deno modules that has some unstable features

 ### import the module in your deno app